 Take advantage of the opportunity!
 In order to do that, you’ll want to spend some time combing through the job description, researching the company, and figuring out how you can tell your story in a way that makes it crystal clear why you’re interested and what you bring to the table that aligns with the role and company.

-“Generally the [answers] that always resonate with me show that they really get the role,” she says, as well as why they applied.
+“Generally the [answers] that always resonate with me show that they really get the role,” she says, as well as make it clear why they applied.
 “I get more engaged because I can see that it’s going to go somewhere.”

-In keeping with the notion that this question carries an invisible addendum—“as it’s relevant to this role and company”—you’re best off keeping your answer professional.
-Wascovich explains that whereas the norm in some countries might be to share personal details at this point, in the U.S. you should avoid doing so.
-In other words, this isn’t the time to talk about your family and hobbies, unless you know something very specific about the company that would lead you to believe otherwise.
+As you know by now, this question carries an invisible addendum: “as it’s relevant to this role and company.”
+So you’re best off keeping your answer professional.
+The norm in some countries might be to share personal details at this point, Wascovich says, but in the U.S. you should avoid talking about your family and hobbies, for instance, unless you know something very specific about the company that would lead you to believe otherwise.

 Keeping your answer professional, however, shouldn’t stop you from shedding light on why you’re passionate about your work or about this company, even if that broaches slightly more personal territory.

-“If people feel comfortable telling their story from a passionate perspective, it helps engage the interviewer and set them apart,” says Wascovich.
-For example, Wascovich recently worked with a special education administrator who’d actually been a special education student in elementary school.
+For example, Wascovich once worked with a special education administrator who’d actually been a special education student in elementary school.
 Her teachers inspired her to pursue the career she did.
 “So in telling your story about how you got your start, that could be a unique hook.”

 Campos agrees.
 “If a person really is connected to their mission and what they want to go after in their next role and this company really aligns, this is a great place to bring that in,” she says.
 You might incorporate a sentence like, “I’m really passionate about x and y and so I was really attracted to your company…”